 - Snake – symbolizes kundalini shakti in humans which when awakened endows us with good health and well being

-- Noose – is a reminder of how we are bound by desires, lust and ego and ho
+- Noose – is a reminder of how we are bound by desires, lust and ego

 - Bell – to invoke mental clarity and dispel air of negativity

 - Axe – symbolizes destruction of desires and attachments

 - Goad – also known as Ankush is used to guide elephants.
 Spiritually the elephant signifies our huge material desires that need to be curbed and controlled